ladjs/lad/README.md

 > In order to add Google sign-in to your app (so users can log in with their Google account):

-1. Go to <https://console.developers.google.com> – Create a project (and fill out your project information – if you need a 120x120px default image, [you can use this one](media/lad-120x120.png)
+1. Go to <https://console.developers.google.com> – Create a project (and fill out your project information – if you need a 120x120px default image, [you can use this one](https://cdn.rawgit.com/ladjs/lad/82d38d64/media/lad-120x120.png) with a CDN path of <https://cdn.rawgit.com/ladjs/lad/82d38d64/media/lad-120x120.png>
 2. Under your newly created project, go to Credentials – Create credentials – OAuth client ID – Web application
 3. Set "Authorized JavaScript origins" to `http://yourdomain.com` (replace with your domain) and also `http://localhost:3000` (for local development)
 4. Set "Authorized redirect URIs" to `http://yourdomain.com/auth/google/ok` (again, replace with your domain) and also `http://localhost:3000/auth/google/ok` (again, for local development)